 At a minimum, the actuary would ensure that the results of a model run are reasonable in light of the input.
-For models with higher risk-rating, there would be stronger controls on the output.
-For many models, the following checks may be applied.
+For models with higher risk rating, there would be stronger controls on the output.
+For many models, the following checks may be applied:

 - Are outputs consistent with inputs?
-For example, to the output totals agree with the totals of input for number of fives or policies and the amount of insurance or income? - How many errors were generated and what amount was involved?
+For example, do the output totals agree with the totals of input for number of lives or policies and the amount of insurance or income? - How many errors were generated and what amount was involved?
 Is it within an established tolerance?
-Has the root sause of errors been identified and rectified to an acceptable colerance? - Are results as expected both in direction and magnitude? - If there are several noder and at different dates, are the latest results consistent with the deal? - Are the results consistent with the impacts obtained from any sensitivity analysis that ras conducted? - Attribution a alysis-has the change in the results from the prior period been explained? - Testing the predictive value of the model using test data separately from data used for the parameterization.
+Has the root cause of errors been identified and rectified to an acceptable tolerance? - Are results as expected, both in direction and magnitude? - If there are several model runs at different dates, are the latest results consistent with the trend? - Are the results consistent with the impacts obtained from any sensitivity analysis that was conducted? - Attribution analysis-has the change in the results from the prior period been explained? - Testing the predictive value of the model using test data separately from data used for the parameterization.